case-contract-testing/contract-case/packages/case-definition-dsl/docs/case-definition-dsl.states.instate._constructor_.md

 ## states.InState.(constructor)

-Constructs a new state descriptor
+A state descriptor for configuring an example that needs to run in a particular named state.

 **Signature:**